adangkurnia/euro-football-stats-analysis/README.md

 8. [Conclusion](https://github.com/adangkurnia/euro-football-stats-analysis#conclusion)

 # Dataset
 I got the dataset from Kaggle, you can download it on this [link](https://www.kaggle.com/code/dimarudov/data-analysis-using-sql/input).
+You can also download all SQL queries syntax for this project on this [SQL Query](https://github.com/adangkurnia/euro-football-stats-analysis/blob/main/eurofootballScript.sql)

 # Data Understanding
 There are 7 tables inside the database.
 Those tables are **Match, Country, League, Team, Team Attributes, Player, Player Attributes**.
 The total rows and columns of each table can be seen in this picture: